brettz9/webappfind/executable-builder/README.md

 # To-dos for new Executable Builder (in WebAppFind)

-1. IMPORTANT: See `execute.js`, `executableResponses.js`, etc. for specific
+1. IMPORTANT: See `execute.js`, `executableResponses.js`, etc. for *other
-    todos already under-way
+    todos already under-way*
+1. *Remove/adapt to-dos from other add-ons*
-1. Remove from WebAppFind/filebrowser-enhanced/AsYouWish to-dos any items completed in process of this add-on
+    (WebAppFind/filebrowser-enhanced/AsYouWish) as completed in process of
+    this add-on
-1. As reimplement, uncomment hidden docs above
+1. As reimplement, *uncomment hidden docs* above

+1. Complete *i18n* work
+1. *Other executable types*
+    1. Ability to *drop URL onto AppleScript* and use that?

+1. *UI*
-1. IMPORTANT: Upgrade my quick-and-dirty, ironically non-concern-separated data files approach in favor of some kind of data-only form serialization (in case fields change), e.g., <https://github.com/macek/jquery-serialize-object>
+    1. Upgrade my quick-and-dirty, ironically non-concern-separated data files approach in favor of some kind of *data-only form serialization* (in case fields change), e.g., <https://github.com/macek/jquery-serialize-object>
-1. Ability to drop URL onto AppleScript and use that?
-1. Reimplement ability to invoke from command line (though native messaging)
-    1. Expose full API for building executables to the command line
-        1. Support additional command line arguments to open up the executable builder dialog from the desktop with initial values such as executable or icon path, desktop/remote file or web app URL, etc.; allow command the "Browse" dialog for desktop file to be opened via command line or immediately to the document URL autocomplete field (so that Executable Builder can easily add an add-on bar/toolbar button to go immediately to picking a file or URL)
-    1. Allow executable builder to build executables to run itself!
-1. Adapt to-dos below for current realities of being within WebAppFind
-1. Split into generic and specific sections (so will allow building of executables regardless of whether used for WebAppFind or not);
+    1. *Split form into generic and specific sections* (so will allow building of executables regardless of *whether used for WebAppFind or not*);
-    dynamically reveal sections based on 'Open with WebAppFind?' radio group selection, hard-coding or not, etc.
+        *dynamically reveal* sections based on 'Open with WebAppFind?' radio group selection, hard-coding or not, etc. (as simpler *Wizard*)
-1. Profile building
-1. Allow sites to advertise (in `<meta>`?) a number of file extensions (of a certain total limited byte size and number?) which they support, so that the following can be done:
+1. Allow sites to advertise (in *`<meta>`*?) a number of file extensions (of a certain total limited byte size and number?) which they support, so that the following can be done:
     1. Add our format to <https://wiki.whatwg.org/wiki/MetaExtensions>